micropython/micropython/docs/reference/isr_rules.rst

 This example illustrates a subtle source of bugs.
 The line ``count += 1`` in the main loop carries a specific race condition hazard known as a read-modify-write.
 This is a classic cause of bugs in real time systems.
-In the main loop MicroPython reads the value of ``t.counter``, adds 1 to it, and writes it back.
+In the main loop MicroPython reads the value of ``count``, adds 1 to it, and writes it back.
 On rare occasions the  interrupt occurs after the read and before the write.
-The interrupt modifies ``t.counter`` but its change is overwritten by the main loop when the ISR returns.
+The interrupt modifies ``count`` but its change is overwritten by the main loop when the ISR returns.
 In a real system this could lead to rare, unpredictable failures.

 As mentioned above, care should be taken if an instance of a Python built in type is modified in the main code and